I would like more information on San Diego Christian College.

 - Articulate dispositions, knowledge, and skills with regard to cultural concepts and perspectives, and provide culturally inclusive instruction that addresses the role of culture in the classroom and school as well as family/community involvement.

 - Critically reflect upon the relationship between the student, the family, the school, and the community.

 - Make connections between theory and practice as you design, implement, analyze, and present research-based findings for an action research project.

 Master’s in Teaching Curriculum and Requirements

 Degree candidates must complete 15 credit hours of online* coursework or campus-based evening classes to earn an MA in Teaching from San Diego Christian College.
 (These courses are in addition to the credits required for the California Teaching Credential.)
 The master’s program is designed for working teachers, so students take just one course per eight-week term and can finish the evening/online Teaching MA in less than a year.
-Course descriptions and other relevant information can be found in SDC’s Course Catalog.
+Course descriptions and other relevant information can be found in SDCC’s Course Catalog.